Oxford Harlequins RFC: Oxford 7s

-U18 Boys Academy and Youth Section
+Academy and Youth Section

-The club runs an Under 16 to Under 18 Academy: In 2019-20 former Tonga International Keni Fisilau, who also amassed over 200 caps in the English Rugby Championship, was appointed as Head Coach of the Oxford Quins Academy.

-Oxford Quins runs a large Mini and Junior Youth section for boys and girls aged 5 to 18, as of 2018 the youth section was one of the largest in Oxfordshire with over 450 players.
+The club runs an Under-16 to Under-18 academy: In 2019-20 former Tonga International Kenni Fisilau was appointed as head coach of the Oxford Quins Academy.
+Oxford Quins runs junior youth sections for boys and girls aged 5 to 18.
+As of 2018 the youth section was one of the largest in Oxfordshire with over 450 players.